-Please thoroughly review the P&O Manual prior to program planning and refer to it throughout the program year as you work with MFF to ensure that your SNAP-Ed program activities align with SNAP-Ed guidelines.
+The P&O Manual is a key resource that you and your MFF Project Manager will reference when making programmatic and grant management decisions.
+It details general SNAP-Ed guidance, programming and grant management requirements, and expectations for key program activities like evaluation.
+Thoroughly review the P&O Manual prior to program implementation and refer to it throughout the program year as you work with your MFF Project Manager to ensure that your SNAP-Ed program activities align with SNAP-Ed guidelines.

-The P&O Manual is a comprehensive tool for your program and just one of the many tools available to you.
-Throughout the year, the SNAP-Ed Team at MFF will share additional tools and resources to support you as they become available.
-Remember your MFF Project Manager can also help you with questions.
-Feel free to connect with them at any time.
+The P&O Manual is a comprehensive tool for your program but only one of the many tools available to you.
+Throughout the year, we will share additional tools and resources to support you as they become available.
+Remember, your MFF Project Manager is one of the most important SNAP-Ed resources you have.
+Do not hesitate to connect with them at any time.

-Thank you for your work to improve the lives of low-income Michiganders.
-As we navigate the impacts of COVID-19, MFF is committed to working alongside you to cultivate a healthier Michigan.
+Thank you for your work to improve the lives of people who are SNAP-eligible in Michigan.
+MFF is committed to working alongside you to cultivate a healthier Michigan.